mccurcio/mccurcio/README.md

-> What you think, you become.
+>What you think, you become.
-> What you imagine, you create.
+>What you imagine, you create.
 >
-> Gautama Buddha
+>Buddha

 ---